In-Built Signal Processing Modules#

 SamplerSettings

-- INPUT_TRIGGER = InputStream:unlocated[<class 'ezmsg.sigproc.util.message.SampleTriggerMessage'>]()#
+- INPUT_TRIGGER = InputStream:unlocated[<class 'ezmsg.baseproc.util.message.SampleTriggerMessage'>]()#

-- OUTPUT_SIGNAL = OutputStream:unlocated[<class 'ezmsg.sigproc.util.message.SampleMessage'>](self.num_buffers=32, self.force_tcp=False)#
+- OUTPUT_SIGNAL = OutputStream:unlocated[<class 'ezmsg.baseproc.util.message.SampleMessage'>](self.num_buffers=32, self.force_tcp=False)#

 - async on_trigger(msg)[source]#